 - Middle Layer: Sprinkle spices and herbs directly on the meat before placing it in the pot.

-- Liquid Layer: Pour in broth, wine, soy sauce, or tomatoes to help carry flavor into the meat.
+- Liquid Layer: Pour in broth, wine, soy sauce, or tomatoes to carry flavor into the meat.

 - Final Layer: Just before serving, sprinkle fresh herbs or a squeeze of lemon juice for brightness.